WittleWolfie/WW-Blueprint-Core/BlueprintCore/articles/tutorials/advanced/hurtful.md

 The goal is to minimize the chance your transpiler breaks, and you do that by anchoring to instructions.
 In our case we always want the event to be the last statement in the `try` block, so the new code should go just before the corresponding statement.

-There is a problem with our `Ldloc_S`.
-In dnSpy it included an operand `skillCheckResult` but that doesn't mean anything in our C# code.

-How do we know what operand to use?
-Find an existing instruction that uses the operand, and copy it.
-In dnSpy's IL view it's called out clearly in the comments: `} // end .try`.
+In dnSpy's IL view the end of the `try` block is called out clearly in the comments: `} // end .try`.
 So the line before that is the last statement:

 ```
 IL_0419: leave.s   IL_0428